 - dry red wine

 - tomato paste in a tube

 - Dave's marinara sauce

 - 00 flour (for making fresh pasta)

 what are your favorite kitchen tools and cooking essentials?

-We’re working on writing a post on our favorite kitchen tools, but for now, you can see some of my most-used and loved items on our shop page.
+I'm working on creating a resources page on my favorite kitchen tools, but for now, you can see some of my most-used and loved items in each recipe post.

 do you have a recipe for...?